-Enjoy nature games that examine the daily life of free settlers and convicts in the early colony and the digging of Busbys Bore
+- Role-playing the daily life of free settlers and convicts in the early colony

-Re-enact Federation Day on the site of the original event
+- Re-enacting Federation Day on the site of the original event!

-Investigate the role that Sir Henry Parkes and James Busby played in shaping the Parklands and the City of Sydney.
+- Investigate the role that Sir Henry Parkes and James Busby played in the role of shaping the Parklands and Sydney itself.